 Popular dual-band routers include the TP-Link AC1900, TP-Link AC1750 Asus AC2900, and Netgear N600.

-Read: 5 Best Dual-Band Routers in 2022: Enjoy Faster Speeds For Your Home
+Read More: 5 Best Dual-Band Routers in 2023: Enjoy Faster Speeds For Your Home

 What are 2.4GHz and 5GHz frequencies anyway?

-2.4HGz frequencies are fast and can cover a wide range.
-It supports many technologies, including mobile devices, Bluetooth, and smart home appliances.
+The 2.4GHz frequency is a workhorse – it covers a wide range, and supports many tech tools including mobile devices and smart home appliances.
 Because the 2.4GHz band has plenty of users connected to it, it eventually became congested and got slower.

 From then on, 2.4GHz and 5GHz frequencies simply coexisted through dual-band routers.
 So when new devices connect to your wifi network, it automatically connects to the 5GHz frequency.
 As for older gadgets, or when you are far away from the router, it connects to the 2.4GHz band.